Blog post 2 of 5 in the series, “Military Family Readiness During and After COVID-19“

-- Keep in mind that the acute stress during the first phase of disaster may inhibit a family member’s ability to process information.
+- Keep in mind that the acute stress during the first phase of a disaster may inhibit a family member’s ability to process information.
 Classes and lengthy handouts will likely not be helpful.
 Instead, when working with military families, offer them a sense of safety; a calming presence; a sense that they can manage the events; connection with others; and hope.
 Your presence and engagement at this time are most critical.

 An all-hazards preparedness approach to disasters, especially during a pandemic, is the best insurance for military family readiness.
 We also want to attend to and tailor our support to the specific needs of military families.